 The Board, including officers, will serve one-year terms.
-Regular elections will be held in December/January, exact date to be determined by the Board.
+Regular elections will be held in August/September, with the exact date to be determined by the Board.

 In the event of a vacancy on the Board, the Board may call a special election at any time with a simple majority vote.

 In the event of a Board special election, the general membership must be notified by email no less thirty (30) days prior to the election and candidates for the vacancy officially nominate themselves no less than fourteen (14) days prior to the election so that voting members may have the opportunity to make informed decisions.

 Standing Committees, or task forces, may be established as needed by the board and may include, but are not limited to: